By: Amanda Wilson

 Happily, the IRS is giving these real estate businesses the opportunity to revisit their election.
 The IRS has now issued Revenue Procedure 2020-22, which allows real estate businesses the opportunity to revoke their prior Section 163(j) election.
 Taxpayers who revoke their election will be treated as though the election had never been made, and will now be able to benefit from the 100% bonus depreciation available for qualified improvement property.

 A taxpayer revokes its prior Section 163(j) election by timely filing an amended Federal income tax return, amended Form 1065, or administrative adjustment request, as applicable, for the taxable year in which the election was made, with an election withdrawal statement.
 The election withdrawal statement should be titled, “Revenue Procedure 2020-22 Section 163(j)(7) Election Withdrawal.”

 The statement must contain the taxpayer’s name, address, and social security number or employer identification number, and must state that, pursuant to Revenue Procedure 2020-22, the taxpayer is withdrawing its election under section 163(j)(7)(B) or 163(j)(7)(C), as applicable.

 It should be noted that the CARES Act also made changes to the Section 163(j) business interest limitation for 2019 and 2020 tax years, which will be the subject of a separate article.
 Stay tuned!

-Be sure to visit our Coronavirus (COVID-19) Response Team page to keep up to date on the latest news.
+Be sure to visit our Coronavirus (COVID-19) Resource Center page to keep up to date on the latest news.